lweasel/piquant/docs/support_scripts.rst

 Assemble data for a single quantification run
 ---------------------------------------------

-``assemble_quantification_data.py`` is also executed when a ``run_quantification.sh`` script is run with the ``-a`` flag.
+``assemble_quantification_data`` is also executed when a ``run_quantification.sh`` script is run with the ``-a`` flag.
 It assembles data required to assess the accuracy of transcript abundance estimates produced in a single quantification run, and writes these data to an output CSV file.
 See :ref:`here <quantification-assemble-data>` for full details of the data sources and output file contents.

 Usage::